Margaret E. Tahyar

 - Ameriprise Financial in connections with its sale of its deposits to Barclays and its debanking

 - ABN AMRO on its $21 billion sale of LaSalle Bank and its $101 billion acquisition by a consortium consisting of RBSG, Fortis and Santander

 - Synovus on its capital raise, including an $806 million stock offering and a $345 million offering of tMeds

 - Citi on the international regulatory aspects of the conversion into common stock of up to $58 billion of preferred stock held by the U.S. government and private investors

 - ICICI on all aspects of U.S. securities laws related to its NYSE listing and 144A offerings

-In addition to her full-time practice, Ms. Tahyar has taught as an adjunct professor at Columbia University and Harvard University.
-In the fall term of 2015, she will co-teach a class with Professor Howell Jackson at Harvard Law School entitled, "Regulation of Financial Institutions."
+In addition to her full-time practice, Ms. Tahyar has taught as an adjunct professor at Columbia Law School and Harvard Law School.

 - Named one of The National Law Journal's "Outstanding Women Lawyers" in 2015

 - Named a "Banking MVP of the Year" – Law360 2014

 - Chambers Europe